debayan-77804/Habit-Tracker-with-SQLite/README.md

-# Habit Tracker App (Python + SQLite + Tkinter)

-## What is this project about?

-This is a Habit Tracking App developed in Python.
-It comes in two versions:

-* A command-line (CLI) version: `habit_tracker.py`
-* A GUI version with additional features: `habit_tracker_gui.py`

-The purpose of this app is to help users build and maintain positive daily habits by tracking progress over time.

-### Users can:

-* Add their personal habits (e.g., Exercise, Study, Drink Water)
-* Mark habits as completed each day
-* Track consistency through a streak counter
-* View habit completion trends over the past 7 and 30 days
-* Export their habit history to a CSV file
-* Receive reminders every 4 hours (GUI version)

----

-## Key Features (GUI version)

-* Add & Delete Habits
-* Track Daily Progress
-* Weekly/Monthly Statistics
-* Export to CSV
-* Pop-up Reminders every 4 hours

----

-## Technologies Used

-* Python 3.x
-* Tkinter – GUI interface
-* SQLite – Local database
-* CSV module – Data export
-* Threading – Background reminders (GUI)

----

-## How to Run This App

-### To run the GUI version:

-1. Make sure Python 3 is installed.

-2. Run the GUI script:
-   'habit_tracker_gui.py'

-3. Use the interface to:

-   * Enter a habit
-   * Mark as complete
-   * View streaks, stats, and export

-### To run the CLI version:

-1. Run:
-'habit_tracker.py'

-2. Use the menu to add, complete, and view habits from the terminal.

----

-## Files in this Project

-> Note: The `database.db` file is automatically created the first time you run the app.
-You do not need to include it in the repository.

-* `habit_tracker.py` – CLI version (basic tracking)
-* `habit_tracker_gui.py` – Full-featured GUI version
-* `README.md` – Project documentation

----

-## Bonus Functionality (GUI only)

-* Export data to `.csv`
-* Weekly and monthly stats view
-* Automatic pop-up reminders every 4 hours
+Habit Tracker CLI App (Python + SQLite)

+Overview

+This is a Command-Line Interface (CLI) based Habit Tracker application developed in Python.
+The app helps users maintain consistency with their daily habits by tracking completion, calculating streaks, and offering reminders.
+All data is stored locally using an SQLite database.

+Features

+Add new habits

+Edit existing habit names

+Delete habits

+Mark habits as completed for the current day

+View all habits with streaks and dates

+Weekly and Monthly Statistics (completion count)

+Export all habit data to a CSV file

+Reminder Functionality: Pops up every 4 hours to remind users to check in

+Technologies Used

+Python 3

+SQLite (via sqlite3 module)

+CSV module

+datetime module

+threading for background reminders

+How to Run

+Ensure you have Python 3 installed on your system.

+Save the script as habit_tracker.py.

+Open your terminal and navigate to the folder containing the script.

+Run the script:

+python habit_tracker.py

+App Menu Options

+When running, the app will display the following menu:

+ >> Habit Tracker Menu <<
+1. Add Habit
+2. Edit Habit Name
+3. Delete Habit
+4. Mark Habit as Completed
+5. View All Habits
+6. Weekly and Monthly Statistics
+7. Export Habit Data to CSV
+8. Exit

+Export to CSV

+When you choose option 7, the app creates a file named habit_report.csv in the same directory.

+Open it using any spreadsheet viewer to review your data.

+Notes

+All habits are stored in database.db (auto-created locally).

+Reminder functionality runs in the background and prompts you every 4 hours.

+File Summary

+habit_tracker.py - CLI app with all core and bonus features

+database.db - SQLite database file (auto-generated)

+habit_report.csv - Optional file generated when exporting data

+This project is useful for students, professionals, and anyone who wants to build and maintain good habits through self-monitoring.